Looking for recommendations for the best 16″ bikes for your child?

 It’s an ideal 16″ bike for girls due to the innovative Electra Flat Foot Technology which allows them to plant their feet on the ground without ever having to leave the saddle.

-The biggest advantage of this bike is the lightweight aluminum frame construction which not only makes transportation much easier, but also easier handling.
+The biggest advantage of the Electra Sprocket is the lightweight aluminum frame construction which not only makes transportation much easier, but also easier handling.

 Cannondale Trail 16"

-The Trail 16 comes with only a coaster brake unlike most of the other 16″ bikes such as the Schwinn Jasmine or Electra Sprocket.
+The Cannondale Trail 16 comes with only a coaster brake unlike most of the other 16″ bikes such as the Electra Sprocket.
 It also features a very comfortable seat and handlebars that fit small hands well.

 Training wheels are very simple to attach and can be removed within minutes since it requires no tools at all and can be removed anywhere, just like the chain guard.